TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 Stay Connected

+*   Visit A Store
+*   Find Store Coupons
-*   Live ChatCall Us
+*   Chat With Us LiveCall Us
 *   Refer a Friend
-*   College Student Discount
+*   Use Student Discount

 © 2018 Aeropostale.
 All Rights Reserved.